 The data on this section of the page is provided by Peak Weather.

 Hit the CTRL + F5 keys for the latest available data.

-General weather conditions are shown below for Chapel-en-le-Frith indicating conditions for nearby
+General weather conditions are shown above for Chapel-en-le-Frith.
+The readings also indicative of conditions for nearby

 Buxton, Edale and the start of the Pennine Way.

-The current weather tendency can be gauged from the readings provided by Peak Weather in the charts below, e.g. if the
+The current weather tendency can be gauged from the readings provided by Peak Weather in the charts above, e.g. if the

 air pressure is falling, humidity rising, wind speed increasing and the wind is in a westerly direction - then wet weather is probably due, together with

 a cyclonic low pressure heading our way.
 If the air pressure is high and rising, humidity low, with a low wind speed and the wind coming from

 an easterly\southerly direction then a spell of fine weather caused by an anti-cyclone may be upon us.